 In contrast is cotton is a poorly elastic fabric that tends to shrink after a few washes.

-Therefore, this fiber does not provide optimal fit and comfort and, due to sweat impregnation, is prone to discoloration and bad odor and therefore does not allow for aesthetic consistency over time.
+Due to sweat impregnation, is prone to discoloration and bad odor and therefore does not allow for aesthetic consistency over time.

-Lycra on the other hand, is a synthetic fabric endowed with great elasticity, tends not to fade when washed at low temperatures, and thus provides greater wearability and color consistency over time.
+It tends not to fade when washed at low temperatures, and thus provides greater wearability and color consistency over time.

 Because it has poor wicking properties, Lycra can promote irritation or allergic reactions to its components, especially for more sensitive skin.